data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-60

-*Solution*.
-The first one is true, since the CDF goes from about 0.1 at $-1$ to about 0.9 at $+1$.
+*Solution.* The first one is true, since the CDF goes from about 0.1 at $-1$ to about 0.9 at $+1$.
 The difference, about 0.8 is larger than 0.6.

 The second one is also true, since there is no probability mass past 2.